metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_v2_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
-- `spec` (Attributes) CouchbaseBackupSpec is allows the specification of how a Couchbase backup isconfigured, including when backups are performed, how long they are retainedfor, and where they are backed up to. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) CouchbaseBackupSpec is allows the specification of how a Couchbase backup is configured, including when backups are performed, how long they are retained for, and where they are backed up to. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only